vishalagrawal22/calculator/README.md

 # calculator
-A simple calculator webapp made with  vanilla JS as per https://www.theodinproject.com/lessons/calculator
+A simple calculator webapp made with  vanilla JS. it has keyboard suppport